 We propose to initiate a program of gas chamber tracking detector development.
-We will study issues of resolution, segmentation, channel count, signal complication, noise, cross-talk, and ion feedback using various read-out systems on prototype TPCs.
+We will study issues of resolution, segmentation, channel count, signal complication, noise, cross-talk, and ion feedback using various readout systems on prototype TPCs.

-The TPCs, as well as the drift chambers used for track definition, will be built at Cornell.
+The TPCs, as well as drift chambers used for track definition, will be built at Cornell.
 We will test both traditional TPC readouts using anode wire amplification built at Cornell, and alternative TPC readouts using GEM and/or MicroMegas amplification built at Purdue.
 In studies of the anode wire amplification readouts, we will investigate methods of optimizing the resolution and track separation while varying the wire spacings.
 These studies will also provide an understanding of the data acquisition (DAQ) system and a baseline for the signal and noise characteristics of the alternative amplification devices.
-In building and operating the tracking chambers the Cornell group will draw on their extensive experience building drift chambers for the CLEO experiment [1, 2, 3].
+In building and operating the tracking chambers the Cornell group will draw on their extensive experience building drift chambers for the CLEO experiment [2, 3, 4].

-GEM and MicroMegas readout modules will be built by the Purdue group who have many years experience developing Micro Pattern Gas Detectors (MPGD) [4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19].
+GEM and MicroMegas readout modules will be built by the Purdue group who have many years experience developing Micro Pattern Gas Detectors (MPGD) [5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20].
 In collaboration with the CERN and Saclay groups, radiation hardness of GEM and MicroMegas foils manufactured at CERN have been studied and excellent radiation hardness has been demonstrated.
-The first triple-GEM [15] and GEM+MicroMegas detector [16] have been built.
-The latter has achieved the best signal-to-noise performance in a beam line of any MPGD to date [17] making it very attractive for TPC readout.
+The first triple-GEM [16] and GEM+MicroMegas detector [17] have been built.
+The latter has achieved the best signal-to-noise performance in a beam line of any MPGD to date [18] making it very attractive for TPC readout.
 In addition a new readout mode of a MicroMegas has been developed that promises greater electrical robustness.

 GEM manufacturing technology, for readily available samples, has been limited to Kapton lithography.
 Purdue is involved in several studies of alternative manufacturing techniques.
 In collaboration with the University of Chicago, a micro-machined large area LEM (large scale GEM) has been built and successfully tested at Purdue.
 Electrode-less GEMs and MicroMegas, which have greatly reduced material budgets, are also under development.
+Most recently, the Purdue/Chicago collaboration has worked with the 3M corporation to develop a less expensive, large quantity, manufacturing process for standard GEMs.
+These have been delivered and tested at Purdue and CERN.
+Preliminary results indicate that the performance of GEMs manufactured by 3M is indistinguishable from the performance of those manufactured at CERN.

-It is important to study new manufacturing techniques for GEMS and MicroMegas, but this work is at an early stage, and extensive R&D and testing, including radiation hardness studies, will be required.
-Funding exists for this work; we are not seeking additional funding at this time.
+The development of new manufacturing techniques for GEMs and MicroMegas is important because it may provide reduced cost and procurement time for large scale implementations such as a TPC or a hadron calorimeter.
+Much of this work is at an early stage; extensive R&D and testing, including radiation hardness studies, will be required.
+Funding exists for this work and we are not seeking additional funding for it at this time.
 These studies will be performed by many groups, including Purdue, over the next few years.
-We are making contact with other groups investigating the new manufacturing techniques.
-If any of the alternative manufacturing technologies are successful we expect to incorporate them into a TPC readout.
+We expect to incorporate each of the successful alternative manufacturing technologies into a TPC readouts.
 However, in the first instance we will use CERN built devices.
 This will ensure that TPC readouts can be designed, tested, and will be operational during year one of this proposal.